The Stretch Factor of the Delaunay Triangulation Is Less Than 1.998: Introduction

 Let $D$ be a Delaunay triangulation of $S$.
 The {\em stretch factor} (also known as {\em dilation} or {\em spanning ratio}) of $D$ is the maximum ratio, among all points $p$ and $q$ in $S$, of the shortest path distance from $p$ to $q$ in $D$ over the Euclidean distance $||pq||$.

 Proving a tight bound on the stretch factor of the Delaunay triangulation has been a long standing open problem in computational geometry.
 Chew~\cite{chew} showed a lower bound of $\pi/2$ on the stretch factor of the Delaunay triangulation.
-This lower bound of $\pi/2$ was widely believed to be tight until recently (2009) when Bose et al.~\cite{BoseCGTA} proved that the lower bound is at least $1.5846 > \pi/2$, which was further improved to 1.5907 by Xia and Zhang~\cite{fwcg2010}.
+This lower bound of $\pi/2$ was widely believed to be tight until recently (2009) when Bose et al.~\cite{BoseCGTA} proved that the lower bound is at least $1.5846 > \pi/2$, which was further improved to 1.5932 by Xia and Zhang~\cite{fwcg2010}.
 Dobkin, Friedman, and Supowit~\cite{dobkin0,dobkin} in 1987 showed that the Delaunay triangulation has stretch factor at most $(1+\sqrt{5})\pi/2 \approx 5.08$.
-This upper bound was improved by Keil and Gutwin~\cite{keil0,keil} in 1989 to $2\pi/(3\cos{(\pi/6)}) \approx 2.42$, which currently stands as the best upper bound on the stretch factor of the Delaunay triangulation.
+This upper bound was improved by Keil and Gutwin~\cite{keil0,keil} in 1989 to $2\pi/(3\cos{(\pi/6)}) \approx 2.42$.
+Despite considerable efforts since then, 2.42 currently stands as the best upper bound on the stretch factor of the Delaunay triangulation.
 For the special case when the point set $S$ is in convex position, Cui, Kanj and Xia~\cite{CGTA} recently proved that the Delaunay triangulation of $S$ has stretch factor at most 2.33.

-In addition to its theoretical interest, improving the upper bound on the stretch factor of the Delaunay triangulation has a direct impact on the problem of constructing geometric {\em spanners} of Euclidean graphs, which has significant applications in the area of wireless computing (for more details, see~\cite{spannerbook}).
-Many spanner constructions in the literature rely on extracting subgraphs of the Delaunay triangulation (see for example~\cite{bosealgorithmica,levco1,siam10,iitunbounded}) and their spanning ratio is expressed as a function of the stretch factor of the Delaunay triangulation.
-Hence improving the upper bound on the stretch factor of the Delaunay triangulation automatically improves the upper bounds on the spanning ratio of all such spanners.

-In this paper we show that the stretch factor of the Delaunay triangulation of a point set in the plane is less than $\rho = 1.998$, improving the current best upper bound of 2.42 by Keil and Gutwin~\cite{keil0,keil}.
-Our bound 1.998 is better than the current upper bound of 2.33 for the special case when the point set is in convex position~\cite{CGTA}.
+In this paper we prove that the stretch factor of the Delaunay triangulation of a point set in the plane is less than $\rho = 1.998$, significantly improving the current best upper bound of 2.42 from 1989~\cite{keil0,keil}.
+Our bound of 1.998 is also better than the upper bound of 2.33 for the special case when the point set is in convex position~\cite{CGTA}.

-The notion of stretch factor can be defined on any plane graph $G$ as the maximum ratio, among all vertices $u$ and $v$ in $G$, of the shortest path distance between $u$ and $v$ in $G$ over the Euclidean distance $||uv||$.
-The family of plane graphs with the best known upper bound on the stretch factor on any set of points has a stretch factor of 2~\cite{Bose_onplane,chew}.
-Our result improves this bound to 1.998.